 The CWBA’s mission has remained the same since inception in 1978: to promote women in the legal profession and the interests of women generally.
-The vision of these founders has resulted in promoting gender equality in the legal profession, preserving history, mentoring, granting scholarships for women law students, fighting discrimination, influencing legislation related to women and children, influencing the selection of judges, and training and education.
+The vision of the CWBA's founders has resulted in decades of work promoting gender equality in the legal profession, preserving history, influencing legislation related to women and children, mentoring, granting scholarships for women law students through the CWBA Foundation, fighting discrimination, influencing the selection of judges, and providing training and education.

 ABOUT THE CWBA

-We are an organization of women who inspire change, appreciate our differences, and foster a great community.
+We are an organization of women who inspire change, appreciate our differences, and foster a supportive community.

-The CWBA is an active organization that provides networking events, professional education opportunities, and community-focused projects for lawyers and legal professionals with all levels of experience.
-We are an organization of attorneys, judges and law students working together to “advance women in the legal profession and women generally.”
+The CWBA is an active organization that provides networking events, professional education opportunities, and community-focused projects for lawyers and legal professionals with all levels of experience, and engages our members in advocacy to support our mission within the legal community and the legislature.